 Michael F. Collins, M.D., was appointed Chancellor of the Worcester Campus, where he also serves as professor of quantitative health sciences and medicine, in September 2008, after serving as interim Chancellor of the Worcester Campus from June 2007 to September 2008.
 In June 2007, Dr. Collins was appointed Senior Vice President for Health Sciences at the University.
 Dr. Collins served as Chancellor of the UMass Boston Campus from 2005 through 2007.
 Prior to joining the University, Dr. Collins served as President and Chief Executive Officer of Caritas Christi Health Care from 1994 to 2004 and from 1994 to 2001 he served as President of St. Elizabeth's Medical Center in Brighton, a university academic medical center affiliated with Tufts University School of Medicine.
 A board-certified physician in internal medicine and a Fellow of the American College of Physicians, Dr. Collins has held a number of faculty and academic leadership positions over the course of his career.
-At Texas Tech University Health Sciences Center, his posts included Assistant Professor of Internal Medicine and Associate Dean of Government and Medical Affairs in the School of Medicine and as a senior fellow at the Jonathan M. Tisch College of Citizenship and Public Service.
+At Texas Tech University Health Sciences Center, his posts included Assistant Professor of Internal Medicine and Assistant Dean for Patient Care Resources.
+At Tufts University, he served as Clinical Professor of Internal Medicine and Associate Dean of Government and Medical Affairs in the School of Medicine and as a senior fellow at the Jonathan M. Tisch College of Citizenship and Public Service.
 Dr. Collins received a B.A. degree from the College of the Holy Cross and an M.D. degree from Tufts University School of Medicine.